xackery/xackery.com/content/post/minecraft-generators.md

 +++
-banner = "post/images/karma/karma-search.png"
+banner = "post/images/karma/generators.png"
 categories = ["minecraft"]
 date = "2016-05-04T18:29:10-07:00"
 description = ""
-images = ["post/images/karma/karma-search.png"]
+images = ["post/images/karma/generators.png"]
 menu = ""
 tags = ["minecraft"]
 title = "Minecraft Generators"

 +++
 Minecraft is full of ways to make power generators of various shapes and sizes.
-Here is a comparison chart of energy in minecraft to assist in determining your next generator to build.
+Here is a comparison chart of energy in minecraft to assist in determining an ideal generator to build.
 <!--more-->

 I used the following conversion chart for going between power types